Sue: A Time Monster, eh? I bet the Master’s in this story. He’s a monster and he knows about time.

 Sue: That’s a red rag to a bull, you nit.
 Geddit?
 U-NIT?
 Oh, please yourself.

-Meanwhile, the Master has taken Krasis into his TARDIS.
+The Master takes Krasis inside his TARDIS.

 Me: Perhaps they filmed both TARDIS scenes on the same set?

-Sue: Do you reckon?
+Sue: (Throwing a cushion) Do you reckon?

-Sue: Awwww, baby Benton.
+Sue: Aww, baby Benton.
 How cute.

 Sue: Yep, it’s definitely a giant, glowing cock.